openbmc/docs/rest-api.md

 The primary management interface for OpenBMC is REST.
 This document provides some basic structure and usage examples for the REST interface.

-The schema for the rest interface is directly defined by the OpenBMC dbus structure.
-Therefore, the objects, attributes and methods closely map to those in the dbus schema.
+The schema for the rest interface is directly defined by the OpenBMC D-Bus structure.
+Therefore, the objects, attributes and methods closely map to those in the D-Bus schema.

 For a quick explanation of HTTP verbs and how they relate to a RESTful API, see
 <http://www.restapitutorial.com/lessons/httpmethods.html>.